ClementTsang/sql.js-httpvfs-rs/README.md

 # sql.js-httpvfs-rs

-A _very_ minimal and slightly ridiculous-sounding Rust wrapper around [sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), for use in stuff like WASM web applications.
+A _very_ experimental, minimal and slightly ridiculous-sounding Rust wrapper around [sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), for use in stuff like WASM web applications.

 **Note**: This is **not** intended for any serious or production use, at least for now.
-It's just quick wasm-bindgen bindings to be called by a Rust application.
+It's just quick wasm-bindgen bindings to be called by a Rust application, and is mostly an experiment into what might work.

 The driving force for this was for work in some small projects for fun like [opal](https://github.com/ClementTsang/opal).